 We adopted Accounting Standards Update No. 2016-02, Leases ("Topic 842") on January 1, 2019 using the modified retrospective approach.
-In adopting Topic 842, we recognized a right-of-use asset and a short-term and long-term lease liability on our consolidated balance sheets for our existing facilities lease that expires in 2021 (the "Lease").
+In adopting Topic 842, we recognized a right-of-use asset and a short-term and long-term lease liability on our consolidated balance sheets for our existing facilities leases with Britannia Pointe Grand Limited Partnership (the "Britannia Leases").
 The right-of-use asset is based on the liability adjusted for any prepaid or deferred rent.
 We determined the lease term at the commencement date by considering whether renewal options and termination options are reasonably assured of exercise.
 In determining the present value of lease payments, we estimated our incremental borrowing rate based on information available when we adopted Topic 842.
-We base the lease liability on the present value of remaining lease payments over the remaining term of the Lease, using an estimated rate of interest that we would pay to borrow equivalent funds on a collateralized basis at the lease commencement date.
-We evaluated our other contracts and determined that, except for the Lease, none of our contracts contained a lease as defined in Topic 842.
+We base the Britannia Leases liability on the present value of remaining lease payments over the remaining terms of the Britannia Leases, using an estimated rate of interest that we would pay to borrow equivalent funds on a collateralized basis at the lease commencement date.
+We evaluated our other contracts and determined that, except for the Britannia Leases, none of our contracts contained a lease as defined in Topic 842.

 We elected the package of practical expedients permitted under the transition guidance within Topic 842, which among other things, allowed us to carry forward the historical lease classification of those leases in place as of January 1, 2019.
-We also elected to exclude from our consolidated balance sheets recognition of leases having a term of 12 months or less (short-term leases) and elected to not separate lease components and non-lease components for our long-term facilities lease.
+We also elected to exclude from our consolidated balance sheets recognition of leases having a term of 12 months or less (short-term leases) and elected to not separate lease components and non-lease components for Britannia Leases.